Hand-holding notebook written Medicare Supplement Insurance

 Out-of-Pocket Costs

 Essentially, Medigap is married to your Original Medicare plan.
-That means that it will only pay for services that are connected to Medicare.
+That means it will only pay for services connected to Medicare.
 Therefore, Medigap will not cover vision, hearing, dental services, and prescription drugs.
-You will need to enroll in a Medicare Part D plan to support drug costs.
+You must enroll in a Medicare Part D plan to support drug costs.

 Out-of-Pocket Limit